roife/resume/resume-en.typ

     ]

     #cventry(
-        tl: [#fa[#rust] #link("https://foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2024-fellows/")[Rust Foundation Fellowship Program]],
+        tl: [#link("https://foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2024-fellows/")[Rust Foundation Fellowship Program]],
-        bl: [Rust Foudantion Fellowship (about 20 people globally)],
+        bl: [Rust Foundation Fellowship (about 20 people globally)],
         br: [Project Fellow],
         tr: [2024.09 - 2025.09]
     )[
-        - As a member of the #link("https://www.rust-lang.org/governance/teams/compiler#team-rust-analyzer-contributors", [*Rust-lang Organization*]) (rust-analyzer-contributors-team) and one of the rust-analyzer (official Rust IDE) *maintainers*, ranked in the *top 1%* of contributors; participated in issues handling and PR reviews across most project modules:
+        - As a member of the #link("https://www.rust-lang.org/governance/teams/compiler#team-rust-analyzer-contributors", [#fa[#rust] *Rust-lang Organization*]) (rust-analyzer-contributors-team) and one of the #ghrepo("rust-lang/rust-analyzer", icon: false) (official Rust IDE) *maintainers*, ranked in the *top 1%* of contributors; participated in issues handling and PR reviews across most project modules; also contributed to other projects in the Rust language community, such as #ghrepo("rust-lang/rust-clippy", icon: false);
         - Implemented features like control flow highlighting, snapshot test updates, and participated in numerous bug fixes, enhancing IDE capabilities in code understanding and auto-generation;
         - Wrote a *SIMD* implementation for the unicode line breaking module for ARM NEON, achieving a *6.5x* speedup;
         - *Emergency incident response for v0.3.1992*: 4 hours after release, the community discovered a critical bug causing resource exhaustion.
 I identified the issue *in 3 hours* and designed a new algorithm as fix.
-This emergency fix controlled the incident's impact, preventing disruptions for global Rust developers.
+This emergency fix controlled the incident's impact.
-        - Contributing to other projects in the Rust language community, such as rust-clippy;
     ]

   == #fa[#trophy] Awards